 Part of the great American mythos is that a person, regardless of who they are and how little they have, can pull themselves up by their bootstraps to become a self-made success story virtually overnight.
 It is a beautiful dream, as long as you realize that it is just that: a dream.
-The reality is a lot more harsh.
+The reality is a lot harsher.

-Two people start with little more than the clothes on their back.
+Two people start with little more than the clothes on their backs.
 One becomes fabulously successful.
 The other languishes in relative poverty.
 Most often, the difference is not that the successful person took more risks, was smarter, or more industrious.
 More often than not, it was due to the fact that the successful person had borrowing power while the other did not.

 How you came to be penniless has a lot to do with your chances of reversing your fortune.
-The truth is you may have an easier time getting a loan if you hit bottom from unwise gambling on the stock market, than if you got there via poor credit decisions.
+The truth is you may have an easier time getting a loan if you hit bottom from unwise gambling on the stock market than if you got there via poor credit decisions.
 There will always be someone who will finance a gambler, as long as he pays his debts.
 But few will gamble on financing a debtor.

 Repair Your Credit

-If you are hoping to become a self-made millionaire, there are couple of things you need to know.
+If you are hoping to become a self-made millionaire, there are a couple of things you need to know.
 First, there is no such thing as a self-made millionaire.
 They all had help from someone, usually in the form of a business loan.
 You don’t have to be born with a silver spoon in your mouth.
-But you are going to have to get to know someone who has the kind of money that you hope to make, and get them to lend you some of it.
+But you are going to have to get to know someone who has the kind of money that you hope to make and get them to lend you some of it.

 Second, you are going to need to repair your credit before you get started with your business aspirations.
 The good news is that credit repair is possible.
 It is not easy.
 But it is definitely possible.
 There are no secrets to getting it done.
 The tools are publicly available.
 But you may be better served to get a professional to help you with the process.